JoymenR/Know-Your-Neighbourhood/README.md

 # Know-Your-Neighbourhood
-We have to develop an API for the know your neighbourhood application which provides information about the nearby stores in a given locality.
-We have to make use of an existing API to provide register and login functionalities for the users.
+Developed an API for the know your neighbourhood application which provides information about the nearby stores in a given locality.
+By making use of an existing API to provide register and login functionalities for the users.
 (Facebook, Google Login API)

 ## Project Background